niclabs/docker/embeddable/README.md

 $ embeddable
 ```

-You will be under `/home/user/$(basename $PWD)` in the container, which is mapped to the current working directory in the host.
+You will be under `/home/user/work` in the container, which is mapped to the current working directory in the host.

 ## Additional shell for existing container
 Typing `embeddable` as above will launch a new container.
 Sometimes it is useful to have multiple terminal sessions within a single container, e.g., to run a tunslip6 on one terminal and other commands on another one.
 To achieve this, start by running: